 Before we start, if it’s your first time on the Soukaina Collection crochet patterns and handmade blog, here is the backstory…

-I then registered my domain with my father’s SiteGround web hosting (after a looong brainstorming session that lasted several days in order to find my domain name, but I think it was worth it), and I learned how to create a blog with WordPress, and how to drive traffic to my blog with social media and SEO.
+I then registered my domain with my father’s SiteGround web hosting (after a long brainstorming session that lasted several days in order to find my domain name, but I think it was worth it).
+I also learned how to create a blog with WordPress, and how to drive traffic to my blog with social media and SEO.

 This is how my brand Soukaina Collections was born.

 Today, ten months later, I’m driving more than three thousand visitors to my blog, my Etsy shop (crochet patterns for babies) gets hundreds of monthly visitors and most importantly real sales, I make some Internet money (and growing).
-I’m super happy with my results, and a few months ago, I would never imagine that it would be my turn to write monthly income reports for my readers and (soon) subscribers (when I find some time to register to an email service provider)!
+I’m super happy with my results.
+A few months ago, I would never imagine that it would be my turn to write monthly income reports for my readers and (soon) subscribers (when I find some time to register to an email service provider.)

-Please not that I really started working on my blog since July.
-That means that I’m really working on my crochet business for five months.
+Please note that I really started working on my blog since July.
+That means that I’m really working on my crochet business for five months now.

 Why do I write income reports?